Join a leading Law school

 • Media, IT and IP Law

-• International and EU Law
+• Public and Private International Law and EU Law

 We welcome applications from students with their own funding all year - please enquire for further information.